15 Day Northern Lights Winter Vacation of the Complete Ring Road of Iceland with Snaefellsnes

 You will then spend the night in a country hotel in the area.
 Make sure you keep an eye out on the sky for a chance to witness the beautiful Northern Lights in action.

 On Day 4, you'll start to explore the South Coast of Iceland as you begin your circle around the country.

 You will then take part in a glacier hiking tour on one of the tongues of Mýrdalsjökull, Sólheimajökull.
-This adventure will reveal to you the dramatic landscape of an ice cap, and some incredible views of the surrounding area.
+This adventure will reveal to you the dramatic landscape of an ice cap and some incredible views of the surrounding area.

-The South Coast has even more attractions a little further along like Reynisfjara beach, a beautiful stretch of black sands with views of the dramatic rock pillars Reynisdrangar.
+The South Coast has even more attractions a little further along, like Reynisfjara beach, a beautiful stretch of black sands with views of the dramatic rock pillars Reynisdrangar.
 From the beach, you will have a fantastic view of the Dyrhólaey Cliffs, home to an enormous rock arch large enough for ships to sail through (even a few intrepid pilots have flown through it).

 You will reside for the night in or near the beautiful village of Vík.